 - Establish a goal: A survey or a panel for market research must have an objective.
 For example, a survey may be sent to the customer audience to assess happiness or disappointment with their purchase.
 A survey may also be used to determine interest in a new product or service the company is thinking to launch.
 Be clear who you want to recruit to your panel.

 - Establish your recruitment channel(s): There are many methods and ways you can use to recruit respondents to your market research panel.
-You may not have an existing list of contacts to call on so reaching out to your customers through social media and point-of-sale communication may be more effective.
+You may not have an existing list of contacts to call on so reaching out to your customers via social media channels and POS communication could be more powerful.
 Determine which methods are best for your organization.

-- Make recruitment short and simple: Once your contacts have committed to joining your panel, you’ll need to additionally collect some essential information.
+- Keep it short and simple: Once the contacts commit to joining your panel, you’ll need to additionally collect some essential information.
 Create a short survey to collect the first name, last name, and email address of each respondent.
-If you try to ask too many questions in the initial recruitment survey, your panel members will be more likely to leave the survey midway and opt-out of your panel.
+If you initially ask too many questions during the recruitment phase, your panel members may more likely leave the survey midway or worse, opt-out of your panel.

 - Send a profile survey after members join the panel: This profile survey collects more information about the panel member so you can target and sample your audience for better research.

 - Send a welcome email: After respondents have joined your market research panel and taken the profiling survey, make sure to send a welcome email.
-This email should remind respondents why they joined the panel.
+This email must remind the audience of the reason they joined the panel.
 Also, inform them about incentives or rewards policies if any.

 Panel studies pose fairly formidable methodological challenges.
 Without a strongly profiled panelist, data can significantly be impacted by fraudulent, over-reporters.
 Data quality problems are well known to experienced research organizations.